exercism/go/exercises/phone-number/.meta/description.md

 `613`

 **Note:** As this exercise only deals with telephone numbers used in NANP-countries, only 1 is considered a valid country code.

-## Running the tests

-To run the tests run the command `go test` from within the exercise directory.

-If the test suite contains benchmarks, you can run these with the `-bench`
-flag:

-    go test -bench .

-Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.

-## Further information

-For more detailed information about the Go track, including how to get help if you're having trouble, please visit the exercism.io [Go language page](http://exercism.io/languages/go/about).

-## Source

-Event Manager by JumpstartLab [http://tutorials.jumpstartlab.com/projects/eventmanager.html](http://tutorials.jumpstartlab.com/projects/eventmanager.html)

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.